sabiru7860/Capstone-Project-/README.md

 5. Lastly i am going model each of the stocks it did not have a positive correlation with.

 For example  here is the stock CTXS.
-Below is a graph of the baseline SARIMA model applied to its time series as well as the rmse.(picture)
+Below is a graph of the baseline SARIMA model applied to its time series as well as the rmse

 Here is the graph of the tuned VRSN model applied to CTXS and its rmse.![](Capstone/images/CTXS%20using%20Parameters%20of%20VRSN.png)